Emergency advice

 A cardiac arrest happens when someone’s heart stops.

 If someone has become unresponsive and they are not breathing normally, they could be in cardiac arrest and you need to act quickly.
-Call 999 or 112 for emergency help and start CPR, using a defibrillator if available.
+Call 999 or 112 for emergency help and start CPR, using a defibrillator (AED) if available.

 Signs and symptoms